 General Reserve - General reserve is created from time to time by way of transfer profits from retained earnings for appropriation purposes.
-General reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income.
+General reserve is created by a transfer from one component of equity to another

-Debt instruments through other comprehensive income -This represents the cumulative gains and losses arising on the revaluation of debt instruments measured at fair value through other comprehensive income that have been recognized in other comprehensive income, net of amounts reclassified to profit or loss when such assets are disposed off and for impairment losses on such instruments.
+Equity instruments through other comprehensive income - This represents the cumulative gains and losses arising on the revaluation of equity instruments measured at fair value through other comprehensive income, under been recognized in other comprehensive income, net of amounts reclassified to profit or loss when such assets are disposed off and for impairment losses on such instruments.